 It is important to understand that any refusal to submit to breath or blood tests will result in automatic DUI charges for commercial drivers.
 Additionally, Florida does not allow commercial drivers to obtain hardship licenses to operate commercial vehicles.

 Florida Statute § 322.61 — View the full text of the state law governing disqualification from operating a commercial motor vehicle.
 Learn more about the specific violations that can lead to drivers being disqualified.
 Many drivers can be disqualified for violations that occur in noncommercial motor vehicles.

 Federal Motor Carrier Safety Administration (FMCSA) — The FMCSA is the United States Department of Transportation agency that is responsible for regulation of the trucking industry.
 On this website, you can learn more about the agency’s regulations, including civil penalties, exemptions, and petitions for reconsideration.
 You can also find answers to frequently asked questions.

 Were you recently arrested in Central Florida for allegedly operating a commercial motor vehicle while intoxicated?
 Or are you concerned about the impact that a traditional passenger vehicle DUI arrest might have on your CDL?
-You will want to contact Ashley M. Aulls, P.A. as soon as possible.
+You will want to contact The Law Office of Ashley Aulls, P.A. as soon as possible.

 Ashley Aulls is a criminal defense attorney in Brooksville who represents people accused of drunk driving offenses in communities throughout Hernando County, Citrus County, Sumter County, and Pasco County.
-Call (352) 593-4115 or complete an online contact form today to schedule a free initial consultation that will let our lawyer review your case and discuss all of your legal options.
+Call (352) 593-4115 or complete an online contact form today to set up your initial consultation that will let our lawyer review your case and discuss all of your legal options.